BEFORE DEPARTING THE UK

 You can also contact the Border Force at the port where you plan to arrive.

 You shouldn’t approach anyone hiding in a vehicle.
-You should stay in the cab of your vehicle and contact the local police.
+You should stay in the cab of your lorry and contact the local police.

-The police will take the your details and your company’s details, and tell the Border Force about the clandestine entrants.
+They will take your details and your company’s details and tell the Border Force about the clandestine entrants.

 0 of 4 questions completed